skay3922/bookinglane_docs/source/reservation/update.rst

 Update reservation
 ==================

-This endpoint allows you to make a reservation for an external service by submitting the required details.
+This endpoint allows you to update a reservation for an external service by submitting the required details.

 Request Body Parameters
 -----------------------